sovrynn/ecdo/2-LOCATION-ANALYSIS/europe/README.md

 ![](img/europe-det2.jpg)
 ![](img/europe-det3.jpg)

+## Swedish, Finnish Erratics

+This flow direction once again almost perfect describes how Swedish and Finish erratics might have traveled 800km SE to Belarus.
+Not saying it IS the case, just that it seems at least as plausible as glacial ice flowing uphill does.

 ## Water flow evidence

 The Lichtenberg figure water flow evidence over eastern Europe and western Asia is quite spectacular on the elevation map.